Annual Sunflower

 Aster family (Asteraceae)

 Cultivation: The preference is full sun, moist to slightly dry conditions, and a fertile loamy soil.
-However, the annual sunflower often thrives in soil with a high clay or gravel content.
+However, this wildflower often thrives in soil with a high clay or gravel content.
 There is a natural tendency for the lower leaves to shrivel and drop whenever there are extended spells of hot dry weather.
 Powdery mildew sometimes attacks the leaves during the fall, but this is usually after the plant has finished blooming and is forming seeds.
-It is easy to start plants from seeds.
+It is easy to start new plants from seeds.

-Range & Habitat: The Annual Sunflower occurs throughout Illinois, and is especially common in the central and northern areas of the State (see Distribution Map).
-It occurs in disturbed areas of mesic to dry prairies, woodland meadows, cultivated and abandoned fields, pastures, areas along railroads and roads, and urban waste areas.
-It may occur sporadically as individual plants, or in small to large colonies that persist year after year.
-This annual plant has little capacity to recover from summer wildfires, therefore it is morely likely to flourish in their absence.
+Range & Habitat: The native Annual Sunflower occurs throughout Illinois; it is especially common in the central and northern areas of the state (see Distribution Map).
+Habitats include disturbed areas of mesic to dry prairies, meadows in wooded areas, cultivated and abandoned fields, pastures, areas along railroads and roads, and urban waste areas.
+Annual Sunflower may occur sporadically as individual plants, or in small to large colonies that persist year after year.
+This rather weedy wildflower can be controlled by summer wildfires or periodic mowing.

-Faunal Associations: Long-tongued bees are the most important pollinators, including the honeybee, bumblebees, Miner bees, and Leaf-Cutting bees.
-Halictine bees are important visitors, while visitors of lesser importance include bee flies, butterflies, skippers, and the Goldenrod Soldier Beetle.
-All of these insects seek nectar primarily.
-Syrphid flies and other beetles occasionally feed on pollen, but they are usually non-pollinating.
-Also, many insects feed on foliage and other parts of the Annual Sunflower (see Table).
-Because the seeds are abundant, large-sized, and nutritious, they are an attractive food source to many animals, including upland gamebirds, songbirds, ground squirrels, tree squirrels, and mice.
-To some extent, the seeds are distributed by these animals.
-Mammalian herbivores, such as rabbits, ground hogs, and deer, may eat the foliage, particularly from young plants.
-Muskrats and beavers eat the stems and other parts, or they may use them in the construction of lodges and dams.
+Faunal Associations: Long-tongued bees are the most important pollinators of the flowers, including the honeybee, bumblebees, digger bees (Melissodes spp.), and leaf-cutting bees (Megachile spp.).
+Short-tongued bees that are important visitors of the flowers include Halictid bees, alkali bees, and some Andrenid bees.
+Some bees are specialist pollinators (oligoleges) of sunflowers; the oligolectic bees Andrena accepta, Andrena helianthi, Dufourea marginatus, Melissodes agilis, and Pseudopanurgus rugosus have been observed to visit the flowers of Annual Sunflower.
+Visitors of lesser importance include bee flies, butterflies, skippers, and the Goldenrod Soldier Beetle (Chauliognathus pennsylvanicus).
+These insects are searching for nectar and pollen.
+In addition to these floral visitors, many insects feed on the leaves and other parts of Annual Sunflower and other sunflowers (see Insect Table).
+Prominent among them are leaf beetles, various weevils, larvae of leaf-miner flies, larvae of gall flies, larvae of Tephritid fruit flies, aphids, treehoppers, grasshoppers, larvae of many moths, and larvae of such butterflies as the Gorgone Checkerspot (Chlosyne gorgone), Silvery Checkerspot (Chlosyne nycteis), and Painted Lady (Vanessa cardui).
+Because the seeds are abundant, large-sized, and nutritious, they are an attractive food source to many vertebrate animals, including upland gamebirds, songbirds, ground squirrels, tree squirrels, and mice.
+To some extent, the seeds are distributed by these animals to new locations.
+Mammalian herbivores, such as rabbits, ground hogs, and deer, often consume the foliage, particularly from young plants.
+When this sunflower grows near sources of water, muskrats and beavers sometimes eat its stems and other parts; beavers also use the stems in the construction of their lodges and dams.

 Photographic Location: The above photographs were taken along a railroad near Champaign, Illinois.